Sharly-Chess/sharly-chess.github.io/docs/running-an-event/check-in-processs.en.md

 Once active, each player's check-in status will be shown in the table — either as a green checkmark (checked in) or an orange dot (not yet checked in).
 Click the icon to toggle a player's status.

 {: .tip }
-> ☞ Use the filter option to display only players who haven't checked in yet.
+> :point_right: Use the filter option to display only players who haven't checked in yet.
 This helps quickly identify who’s missing.

 To manage check-ins from other devices (like tablets or secondary computers), see the [Screens]({% link docs/screens/index.en.md %}) section.

 {: .tip }
-> ☞ You'll need to refresh your browser from time to time to see the changes from other devices.
+> :point_right: You'll need to refresh your browser from time to time to see the changes from other devices.

 ## Closing the Check-in